BIOB 420 (sections 01 & 02), Evolution

 - Summative assessments will come in the form of four exams scores.
 Each exam score will contribute 20% to your final grade.

-Web sites providing examples, data, and tools for analysis:
+Relevant websites providing examples, data, and tools for analysis

 - Computer simulation programs by Jon C. Herron, including AlleleA1 and ForensicEA.